 Leadership

-The story begins in Pittsburgh and leaps to Miami, Fort Lauderdale, Orlando, the San Francisco Bay Area, Charlotte, Metropolitan Washington DC, the New York Region, Salt Lake City, Portland, Orlando, Denver, Seattle, San Juan, Los Angeles, Atlanta, Minneapolis, Cleveland and Chicago; and includes interesting experiences in Bangkok, Sydney, Buenos Aires, Seoul, Mexico City and Zurich.
-Detours along the way involved initiatives to foster human capital as a focus for economic development, real estate development in conjunction with transit investment, technology musings that pointed toward today’s AI advances, remote work from home, and multi-modal trip planning software; institutional equity investment internationally, and an effort to introduce new finance and risk sharing frameworks to the U.S. transport sector based on the risk sharing paradigm demonstrated in the Thames Tideway Tunnel (“TTT”).
+The story begins in Pittsburgh and leaps to Miami, Fort Lauderdale, Orlando, the San Francisco Bay Area, Charlotte, Metropolitan Washington DC, the New York Region, Salt Lake City, Portland, Denver, Seattle, San Juan, Los Angeles, Atlanta, Minneapolis and Chicago; and includes experiences in Bangkok, Sydney, Buenos Aires, Seoul, Mexico City and Zurich.
+Detours along the way involved initiatives to foster human capital as a focus for economic development and real estate development in conjunction with transit investment.
+There were technology musings that pointed toward today’s remote work from home and multi-modal trip planning software, and an effort to introduce new finance and risk sharing frameworks to the U.S. transport sector based on the paradigm demonstrated by the Thames Tideway Tunnel (“TTT”).

 I founded a consulting firm, Jeffrey A. Parker & Associates, Inc. (“JPA”) in the basement of my home in Northwest Washington, DC in 1981, pre-internet and at the dawn of the personal computer era.
-The business grew with the addition of my son, Mike in 2002, and ultimately our partners, Robert Bannister, Nick Serianni and Tuyen Mai, along with a dozen gifted staff.
-Our clients trusted us to find solutions for high-profile, high-risk endeavors.
-Their loyalty and support gave us the opportunity to prove our mettle.
-None of this story would have been possible otherwise.
-Our successes led to our award as Global Transport Financial Advisor of the Year in 2009, numerous “Deal of the Year” honors, and my Lifetime Achievement Award in 2014 after the sale and successful transition of JPA to EY.
+The business grew as clients trusted me to find solutions for their high-risk “megaprojects.”
+Our successes led to being awarded Global Transport Financial Advisor of the Year in 2009, numerous “Deal of the Year” honors, and my Lifetime Achievement Award in 2014 after the sale and successful transition of JPA to EY.

 Key experiences include: